UrbsLab/scikit-rebate/docs_sources/using.md

 >>> N6             -0.01038750            19
 >>> N15            -0.01044375            20
 ```
+---

+SURF, SURF\*, MultiSURF, and MultiSURF\* are all extensions to the ReliefF algorithm that automatically determine the ideal number of neighbors to consider when scoring the features.

 ### SURF

-SURF, SURF*, MultiSURF, and MultiSURF* are all extensions to the ReliefF algorithm that automatically determine the ideal number of neighbors to consider when scoring the features.

 | Parameter | Valid values | Default value | Effect |
 |-----------|--------------|---------------|--------|